Skip to content

 Can I cancel my home insurance at any time?

-During this period you should be offered a refund for your policy, minus an amount for the days the policy was in place.
+• During the 14-day cooling-off period: You can cancel a home insurance policy for any reason.
+The 14 days start either when your policy begins or when you receive your policy documents, whichever is later.
+You will either be offered a full refund or a refund for your policy, minus an amount for the days the policy was in place (provided you haven’t made a claim).
 You might also be charged a cancellation fee.

 How do I cancel my home insurance?